China warns firms not to engage in politics over Xinjiang

 China has repeatedly denied all such charges and say the camps are for vocational training and combating religious extremism.

-Reporting by Cate Cadell, additional reporting by Anna Ringstrom in Stockholm; writing by Se Young Lee; Editing by Lincoln Feast and Gerry Doyle
+Reporting by Cate Cadell, additional reporting by Anna Ringstrom in Stockholm and Stephanie Nebehay in Geneva; writing by Se Young Lee; Editing by Lincoln Feast, Gerry Doyle and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.